Metropolized Randomized Maximum Likelihood for sampling from multimodal distributions: Introduction

 The paper is organized as follows.
-In section~\ref{sec:old_rml} we summarize the original RML algorithm as an independence Metropolis sampler for which only model variables are included in the state of the Markov chain.
-In section~\ref{sec:new_rml} we describe an augmented state version of the RML independence Metropolis sampler.
+In Section~\ref{sec:old_rml} we summarize the original RML algorithm as an independence Metropolis sampler for which only model variables are included in the state of the Markov chain and discuss a pseudo-marginal MCMC approach to the sampling problem.
+In Section~\ref{sec:new_rml} we describe an augmented state version of the RML independence Metropolis sampler.
 For this version, computation of the Metropolis-Hastings ratio is simpler as it only requires the Jacobian of the transformation of the augmented state variables.
 Section~\ref{sec:examples} provides several examples for validation of the algorithm.